-Fulbright TEA provides general academic seminars focusing on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.
+Fulbright TEA Program provides general academic seminars focusing on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.
 Intensive English language instruction will be offered to teachers who need additional practice.
 The program will also include a practicum of at least 40 hours with a U.S. partner teacher in a secondary school near the host university to actively engage participants in the U.S. classroom environment.
 Cultural enrichment, mentoring, and support will be provided to participants throughout the program.
 The program will provide participants with practical resources they can use in their teaching, as well as skills to train trainers.
-Up to six teachers from India will participate in this program.
+Two teachers from India will participate in this program.

 After returning home, teachers who successfully complete the program will be eligible to compete for small grants awards for essential teaching materials, follow-on training for other teachers, collaborative projects between participating American schools and their home schools, and other activities that build on the exchange experience.
+Grant competitions are contingent on federal funding and may not be offered every year.

 Applicants must: